A downloadable toolkit

 ❦ ❦ ❦

-Creating a custom spell out of Power Words is a matter of choosing a set of up to 8 Words from the provided lists, which combine to describe your spell’s effects.
+Choose a set of up to 8 Words from the provided lists, which combine to describe your spell’s effects.
 For example, if you wanted to make a spell that causes a ball of fire to erupt from your hands, you might choose the words Orb and Fire.
 These are just words; as long as they describe the effect you want, they can be used to create that effect.

-Resonance is then spent on trees and tags, which nail down the spell's specific mechanics where applicable: damage, range, duration, and casting time, for example.
+Then spend resonance on trees and tags, which nail down the spell's specific mechanics where applicable: damage, range, duration, and casting time, for example.

 Orb of Fire is the tip of the iceberg.
 With over a thousand Words at your disposal, you'll be able to use the engine to create spells like Commune with Internal Evil, Indomitable Sight of the Iron Guardian, or Shatter Mark of Darkness.

-Updated 1 day ago
+Updated 16 days ago

 StatusReleased